-Since 2014, it has not been mandatory for couples divorcing to provide details of children – a consequence of the Children and Families Act 2012.
+Since 2014, it has not been mandatory for couples divorcing to provide details of children -- a consequence of the Children and Families Act 2012.
 Following an assessment of data quality, statistics relating to children of divorcing couples were discontinued from 2015 onwards.
-Following this, data on children has not been recorded on the divorce application since August 2017.
+Data on children have not been recorded on the divorce application since August 2017.

-We conduct quality assurance tasks throughout the year on the dataset in preparation for the release of annual figures.
-These include completeness checks, which consider whether any records may be missing and identify any missing courts, and inconsistency checks within the dataset to ensure minimal internal errors.
+Throughout the year, we conduct quality assurance tasks on the dataset, in preparation for the release of annual figures.
+These include completeness checks, which consider whether any records may be missing, and inconsistency checks within the dataset, which ensure minimal internal errors.

-During the quality assurance of the annual dataset, further checks are carried out, including frequency checks and comparisons with previous year's data, as well as checks for duplicates.
+During the quality assurance of the annual dataset, further checks are carried out.
+This includes frequency checks, comparisons with the previous year's data, checks for duplicates as well as comparisons with the number of divorces reported by the Ministry of Justice (MoJ).

 Prior to the 2013 data year, some other differences also existed from the way data were collected and processed.
 These include:

-differences in the number of late divorce records excluded from both MoJ and ONS annual datasets
+differences in the number of late divorce records excluded from both ONS and MoJ annual datasets

 differences in the process to remove duplicate records